How Thick Should Acrylic Nails Be

 If you have a thin acrylic nail that’s lifting or separating from the natural nail, there are a few steps you can take to repair it.

-The first thing to do is to file away any of the loose edges.
+The first thing to do is file away any loose edges.
 Then use an acrylic brush to apply a thin layer of acrylic powder over the affected area and smooth it out.

 Let this dry for a few minutes before filing it down gently until the surface is even.
 Apply cuticle oil regularly to keep your nails healthy and moisturized.